-1. The Tasks Do they - Holding or manipulating loads at a

-1. THE TASKS involve Holding or manipulating loads at a distance from the trunk?

-Unsatisfactory body movements or
+1. The Tasks Do they involve Holding or manipulating loads at a distance from the trunk?
+Unsatisfactory body movements or posture especially: a) twisting the trunk? b) stooping? c) reaching upwards?
+Excessive movement of loads, especially: a) excessive lifting distance? b) excessive lowering distance? c) excessive carrying distance?
+Excessive pushing or pulling?

-posture especially:

-a) twisting the trunk?

-b) stooping?

-c) reaching upwards?

-Excessive movement of loads,

-especially:

-a) excessive lifting distance?

-b) excessive lowering distance?

-c) excessive carrying distance?• Excessive pushing or pulling?

 Risk of sudden movement?
 Frequent physical effort?
 Prolonged physical effort?
 Insufficient rest periods?

-Insufficient rest periods:Insufficient recovery periods?

-A rate of work imposed by a
+Insufficient recovery periods?
+A rate of work imposed by a process?

-process?

 2. The Loads Are they Heavy?
 Bulky or unwieldy?
 Difficult to grasp?

-Unstable, or with contents likely to

-shift?

-Sharp, hot, or otherwise potentially

-damaging?

-3. The Working Are there Space constraints preventing good
+Unstable, or with contents likely to shift?
+Sharp, hot, or otherwise potentially damaging?
+3. The Working Environment Are there Space constraints preventing good posture?
+Uneven, slippery or unstable floors?

-Environment posture?

-Uneven, slippery or unstable

-floors?

 Variations in the level of floors or work surfaces?
 Extremes in temperature or humidity?

-Conditions causing ventilation

-problems or gusts of wind?
+Conditions causing ventilation problems or gusts of wind?
 Poor lighting conditions?
 4. Individual Capability Does the job Require unusual strength, height?

-Create a hazard to those who are

-pregnant or have a health
+Create a hazard to those who are pregnant or have a health problem?

-problem?